Elias Díaz Player Props: Rockies vs. Dodgers

-On Monday, Elias Diaz (coming off going 0-for-0) and the Colorado Rockies play the Los Angeles Dodgers, whose starting pitcher will be Michael Grove.
+On Tuesday, Elias Diaz (coming off going 0-for-0) and the Colorado Rockies face the Los Angeles Dodgers, whose starting pitcher will be Julio Urias.
 First pitch is at 10:10 PM ET.

 Elias Díaz Game Info & Props vs. the Dodgers